-- Dryness.
-Again, properly using acids should improve your moisture barrier and improve your skin’s ability to hold on to hydration.
+- Dryness: Again, the proper use of acids should improve your moisture barrier and improve your skin’s ability to hold on to hydration.
 If your skin is getting drier, dial it back.

-- Redness: This could be a sign that you’re overdoing it and actually giving your skin micro burns.
+- Redness: This could be a sign that you’re overdoing it and actually giving your skin micro-burns.
 If your skin keeps getting redder in its appearance, this might be a sign of overuse.

 This is a tough one.
 Acids can be used to correct dryness, but dryness can also be one of the signs you’re overusing them.
 If you’re getting dry patches in addition to redness or stinging, try cutting back.

 FYI, there are three types of exfoliants: acids, enzymes, and physical scrubs.
 Learn which exfoliant should you use and how often.

-Yes, in fact, I encourage it!
+Yes, I encourage it!
 All of my exfoliating acid serums are formulated with more than one type of acid to give maximum benefits.
 For example, salicylic acid can clear the way for AHAs like glycolic and lactic by cutting through oil and penetrating the pore lining.
 Combining glycolic acid with other AHAs can be beneficial since it has a smaller molecule size.
 Adding lactic acid to an exfoliating acid product can make it more hydrating.

 The key is to look for a product that’s heavier on the type of acid that caters to your specific skin concerns.

 My philosophy is that acids are better for nighttime use.
 Think about what your skin is doing during the day versus at night.
 Daytime is all about protection and preventing environmental damage.
 Nighttime is all about repair.
-Acids can put your skin in a slightly more vulnerable state by exposing fresh baby cells, which is not at all what you want in the morning.
+Acids can put your skin in a slightly more vulnerable state by exposing fresh cells, which is not what you want in the morning.
 I definitely consider acids to be more reparative than protective.

-Can Acids be Used with Vitamin C?
+Can I Use Acids With Vitamin C?

-Can Acids be Used in the Summer?
+Can I Use Acids in the Summer?

 Will Acids Help With PIE or PIH?

 Post-inflammatory erythema (PIE) is the term for red marks left behind by blemishes or other injuries to the skin.
 Post-inflammatory hyperpigmentation (PIH) refers to the dark, pigmented marks that sometimes form after PIE and tend to linger for a long time.
 Exfoliating acids can help with both, but more so PIH.
 All acids will help, but glycolic acid is especially effective at fading pigmentation.

-Can Acids Help With Blackheads and Sebaceous Filaments?
+Will Acids Help With Blackheads and Sebaceous Filaments?